Sriram-Ramakrishnan/MERN_Project/README.md

     * After validation, we check for duplicate emails.
     * We then encrypt the password using Bcrypt
     * JWT is created to log the user into the website
+* For logging in a user:
+    * Same steps as above, except instead of creating a user, we will use the data to verify whether user exists or not
+    * Bcrypt's compare() is used to compare a hashed password and a plain password to validate it.